marianne-guilbard/marianne-cv/README.md

 Welcome to my research page!
 You can find details about my work and projects.

 ## About Me
 Passionate about cancer biology, I specialize in studying tumor microenvironment interactions, EMT, and cell signaling.
-My expertise lies in understanding how extracellular proteins shape cancer progression.
 I am particularly interested in research that bridges fundamental biology with translational applications, aiming to contribute to innovative strategies in oncology.

 ## Research experience
 **PhD position** - *University of Bordeaux, [BRIC](https://www.bricbordeaux.com/)*